America’s first rock star: Benjamin Franklin in France

 This week marks the anniversary of French recognition of the United States in the Revolutionary War, an act that was engineered in great part by Franklin.

 When Franklin arrived in France in late 1776, he had established quite a reputation as an inventor, scientist, and writer.
+He popped up unexpectedly in Nantes on December 7 and arrived in Paris on December 21.

 In a 2009 edition of The American Scholar, Pultizer Prize-winning author Stacy Schiff describes the scene in December 1776 when the world’s most prominent American turned up in France.